js1600/Getting_and_Cleaning_Data/CodeBook.md

 - A 561-feature vector with time and frequency domain variables.
 - Its activity label.
 - An identifier of the subject who carried out the experiment.
+-
+For the purpose of this assignment the data was collected, merged both test and train data, then from the merged data only the Mean and STD ( standard deviation) data was kept and represented as the final result for the Tidy_data_set.